Internet Privacy and Cookies Policy

 Information That We Collect

-In running and maintaining this website TH may collect and process the following data about you:
+In running and maintaining our websites TH may collect and process the following data about you:

-- Information about your use of our site including details of your visits such as pages viewed and the resources that you access.
-Such information includes traffic data, location data and other communication data.
+- Information about your use of our websites including details of your visits such as pages viewed and the resources that you access.
+Such information includes traffic data, location data, IP address, login data, browser type and version, operating system and platform, other information about the technology on the devices you use to access our website, information about your use of our site including details of your visits, the resources that you access and other communication data.

 - Information provided voluntarily by you.
 For example, when you register for information or make a purchase.